LampLighterexe/Discord-Bot-Project/README.md

 This is a School project.
  prefix *
 current commands:
-ttsVine: will return a tts stirng.
+ttsVine: will return a tts string.
 funny: will return a image.
 vine: will join a voice channel and play a noise and leave if in one. and if not will return a string.
 ping: will take user input of a user and number of times and will that user that many times